-Microsoft ships Windows 10 with a number of built-in troubleshooting tools that automatically detect and fix different problems with windows 10.
-Run the build in windows update troubleshooter can help diagnose and resolve common problems with Windows Update.
+Microsoft ships Windows 10 with a number of built-in troubleshooting tools that automatically detect and fix different problems with Windows 10.
+Run the built-in Windows update troubleshooter can help diagnose and resolve common problems with Windows Updates.

 - Right-click on the start menu select settings,

 - Click on Update & Security then Troubleshoot.

-- Click Additional troubleshooter link (refer to the image below)
+- Click the Additional Troubleshooter link (refer to the image below)

 - Next, Under the “Get up and running” section, select the Windows Update option.

-- Click the Run the troubleshooter button and follow on-screen instructions,
+- Click the Run the troubleshooter button and follow the on-screen instructions,

 - Let the troubleshooter diagnose and resolve any issue that it finds once done restart your PC and check for updates again.

 Reset the Windows update directory

-If the troubleshooter doesn’t work, then simply clear away the old update files and force download fresh windows updates from the Microsoft server.
-To do this first stop windows update service follow the steps below.
+If the troubleshooter doesn’t fix the problem, then simply clear away the old update files and force download fresh Windows updates from the Microsoft server.
+To do this first stop Windows update service follow the steps below.

 - Press Windows + R, type services.msc and click ok

 - This will open the Windows services console

-- Scroll down and locate windows update service, right-click on it select stop
+- Scroll down and locate the Windows update service, right-click on it select stop

-- Now open File Explorer, navigate to the Windows folder\SoftwareDistribution\ download
+- Now open File Explorer, navigate to the C drive the Windows\SoftwareDistribution\ Download.

 - Here select all files and folders (Ctrl + A) inside the download folder, Right-click, and delete.

 - Don’t worry about these files, when you next time check for Windows updates it will download fresh ones from the Microsoft server.

-- Again open the windows service console, locate the windows update service, and right-click on it and select start.
+- Again open the Windows service console, locate the Windows update service, right-click on it and select Start.

 - Now open Windows update and check for updates.